michelegarry/MGarryIT1025/Lab2A/readme.md

 ## Numeric Conversions
 * Explain the difference between decimal, binary and hexadecimal numbers
-   * Decimal number system goes by a base of 10, so it has 10 digits represent numbers.
+   * Decimal number system goes by a base of 10, so it has 10 digits that represent numbers.
 So each numerical place holder is a power of 10.
    * Binary has a base of 2, so it has 2 digits it uses to represent numbers.
-Each numerical place holder is a power of 2 then.
+Each numerical place holder is a power of 2.
-   * Hexadecimal number system has a base of 16, so 16 digits included in this system.
+   * Hexadecimal number system has a base of 16, so 16 digits are included in this system.
 Each numerical place holder has a power of 16.
 * Convert the decimal number 211 to binary showing your work (be sure to include your name in your screenshot or scanned file)
    * = 11010011
 * Convert the binary number 101101010 to decimal (show your work)